Voter Registration Information

 Where can I register to vote?

-You can register on campus at the Volunteer Center, SAB 60 by making an appointment with Connie Komnick (firstname.lastname@example.org, 206-7828).
+You can register during any Voter Registration Event hosted on campus.
+Dates and times will be listed on UIS Connection or you can register on campus at the Volunteer Center, Union 103 by making an appointment with Connie Komnick (email@example.com, 206-7828).
 Additionally, you can register at a county clerk’s office, the Board of Elections Office, city and village offices, township offices, with precinct committeemen, and at schools, public libraries or military recruitment Offices.

 Where do I vote?